"A person's a person no matter how small" Dr. Seuss

 Maddie the NICU Cheer Founder hand drew our logo based on a picture of Ashton in the NICU.

-Future plans include bringing more cheer on more days and starting deliveries for Mother's Day & Father's Day in 2020 + spreading the cheer to more hospitals in more states/territories.
+Future plans include bringing more cheer on more days and starting deliveries for Valentines Day too

 Special days like Christmas can be a tough time of year for some and that is particularly so for families who have a baby or babies in a NICU.
 Our first year after having Ashton I remember thinking about all the parents in the NICU over Christmas and wishing I could let them know they’re not alone on this journey - and so the idea for NICU Cheer was born.

 The following year in 2017 I started my NICU Cheer campaign putting out the call for donations of goods.
-At first I was just hoping for enough to fill a hamper to go in the parent’s break out room, but I received so many wonderful donations from family, friends, strangers and obliging companies that I was able to put together 61 gift bags (one for every cot) as well as giant hampers for the parent and staff rooms.
+At first I was just hoping for enough to fill a hamper to go in the parent’s break out room, but I received so many wonderful donations from family, friends, strangers and obliging companies that I was able to put together 61 gift bags (one for every cot at the Mercy NICU/SCN) as well as giant hampers for the parent and staff rooms.

 By 2018 we had streamlined the collection process and refined what goes into the bags too.
-The 2019 bags were the best yet as we were fortunate enough to receive some lovely corporate donations and we delivered 188 bags to 3 major NICUs that Christmas.
+The 2019 bags were the best yet as we were fortunate enough to receive some lovely corporate donations and we delivered 188 bags as we expanded to 3 major NICUs that Christmas.

 Delivering these little bags of treats is our way of giving back to the hospital and the staff who saved our son and also our way to pay it forward and hopefully bring some cheer to others who are where we have been.
 We know what it's like to be them and so if we can bring even a little joy or cheer up one parent each year we have accomplished our mission.